INSIDE: Everything you need to know about visiting the Ikebukuro Earthquake Museum Tokyo with kids

 Visiting tourists and families can join a basic training tour.

-The tour includes a short movie about the history of Japanese earthquakes (subtitled in English), followed by the earthquake simulation (the main event), smoke maze training, and fire fighting training.
+- a short movie about the history of Japanese earthquakes (subtitled in English)

 If you are looking for fun things to do in Ikebukuro, put this top of your list.